 Undocu-Ally and Trained in Gender Inclusion

+Tara manages instructors, staff and policy.
 As a first-gen college graduate and former L&S College Adviser, Tara is passionate about teaching students to ask the right questions and find resources.
-She is always mindful of the challenge that transitions can be, and her goal is to assist students with their own transition to Berkeley by offering them options and showing them how to successfully engage in their studies.
-Two fun facts about Tara are that she loves Star Trek and is a trained genealogist!
+She is always mindful of the challenge that transitions can be, and her goal is to assist students with their own involvement in UCB by offering them options and showing them how to successfully engage in their studies.
+Two fun facts about Tara are that she loves Star Trek TOS and is a trained genealogist!

 Office Phone: (510) 643-0379